yowainwright/developer-ci-benefits/README.md

 ## Reference 📝

-The list below contains references that were used in the construction of this repository.
+Listed below are references used in the construction of this repository.

 - **[CircleCi](https://circleci.com/):** the tool used and described in this repository to run CI
 - **[Travis](https://travis-ci.org/):** a CI runner alternative to CircleCi used to run CI